Skip to content

 In one sentence: The Tao of Lucidity is a Spinozist system that has acknowledged the unintelligible.

-XVI.1.2 · The Relationship with Whitehead
+XVII.1.2 · The Relationship with Whitehead

 Process reason: reality is emergence in progress